rdkcentral/Lightning-SDK/docs/plugins/registry.md

 The plugin primarily serves as a proxy for the standard HTML5 Web APIs for setting and clearing listeners, intervals and timeouts
 (for example, `window.setTimeout()` and `element.addEventListener()`).

-An additional benefit of the *Registry* plugin is that any running timers, intervals and event listeners are automatically cleaned up when your App is closed.
+The added benefit of the *Registry* plugin is that any running timers, intervals and event listeners are automatically cleaned up when your App is closed.

 > It is recommended to *always* use the Registry plugin (instead of the HTML5 Web APIs) because memory leaks are often caused by listeners and intervals that are not properly cleaned up.